 - 8.1.
-The school will develop and promote effective working relationships with other agencies, including agencies providing Early Help services to children, the Police, and Children's Social Care. - 8.2.
-The school will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 8.3.
-The school will participate in Child Safeguarding Practice Reviews (CSPRs), other reviews and file audits as and when required to do so by the Local Authority.
+The school will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and Children's Social Care.
+RBWM Multi Agency Safeguarding Board (https://rbwmsafeguardingpartnership.org.uk/) - 8.2.
+The school will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children - 8.3.
+The school will participate in Child Safeguarding Practice Reviews (CSPRs), other reviews and file audits as and when required to do so by the Oxfordshire Children's Safeguarding Board.
 The school will ensure that there is a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.